 It is very difficult to shake the feeling of always being under a microscope, and often times having to prove the competence that is inherently earned by male colleagues from just turning up to work.

-However my approach is to go into work with the attitude of always perform at my best.
-At the end of the day it’s execution that counts, and you get respect from the quality and timeliness of your output.
+However, my approach is to go into work with the attitude of always perform at my best.
+At the end of the day, it’s the execution that counts, and you get respect from the quality and timeliness of your output.
 I mentor a couple of upcoming female talent and I’m pleased that they are starting from a higher level of acceptability than where we were when I started out.

 Diversity of perspective, approach and experiences is the hallmark of the most successful organisations, my prayer is that this will be reflected and carried on within the Nigerian real estate sector.